THIS WEBPAGE IS AVAILABLE

 During the Lenten season, we pay special attention to our Lord’s Passion.
 You might have heard the old saying that there’s no Easter Sunday without Good Friday.
 Indeed, we couldn’t celebrate our Lord’s Resurrection if He hadn’t given up His life for us!
-This “Prayer to Agonizing Jesus in the Garden of Gethsemane” is taken from a Eucharistic Vigil Guide published in 1970’s.
+This “Prayer to Agonizing Jesus in the Garden of Gethsemane” is taken from a Eucharistic Vigil Guide published in the 1970’s.

 It captures quite movingly the spirit of the first Sorrowful Mystery of the Rosary, the Agony in the Garden, in its references to our Lord’s struggle to keep His composure at Gethsemane.
 That night His Humanity was sorely tested to fulfill his mission in His Divinity to die on a cross so that we might have Eternal Life.
 Yet His quite natural fear of death, and despair at betrayal, could not keep him from carrying out His Father’s Will.